jbbees/Fintech_BC_21/18_Blockchain_Testnet_ZBank/ZBank_1_Geth_Walkthrough.md

 ## Closing the network

 Just close down the Git-bash session and it will terminate the network.
 Any node connection is severed.
+But we need to have the network running for the second part of this project.